sharetribe/flex-docs/src/docs/howto-events/view-events-with-flex-cli/index.md

 While `--json-pretty` is a good mode for examining the event details manually, `--json` is the mode you want when needing to programmatically parse the output.
-In `--json` mode Flex CLI prints the events as one line JSON objects.
+In `--json` mode Sharetribe CLI prints the events as one line JSON objects.

 ```bash
 $ flex-cli events -m my-marketplace-dev --json | less